haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Amulet of the Planes
 Wondrous item, very rare (requires attunement)
 While wearing this amulet, you can use an action to name a location that you are familiar with on another plane of existence.
 Then make a DC 15 Intelligence check.
 On a successful check, you cast the plane shift spell.
 On a failure, you and each creature and object within 15 feet of you travel to a random destination.
 Roll a d100.
 On a 1–60, you travel to a random location on the plane you named.
 On a 61–100, you travel to a randomly determined plane of existence.
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 207

 Animated Shield
 Armor (shield), very rare (requires attunement)